 College in the High School Program

-If you're a junior or senior in high school, you can earn both college and high school credits by taking college-level classes at your high school.
+High school students have an opportunity to earn both college and high school credits by taking college-level classes at your school.

 In Order to Qualify You Must